 Unicorn Design System

 When I joined WP Engine as one of three product designers, our design system was holding us back.
-As the team grew rapidly, the cracks became impossible to ignore: designers detached components because states were missing, engineers built without a shared library, and new hires struggled without documentation.
+As the team grew, the cracks became impossible to ignore: designers detached components because states were missing, engineers built without a shared library, and new hires struggled without documentation.

-I led the effort to rebuild our design system from the ground up—not just creating better components, but fundamentally changing how we scaled design across the organization.
-The result: a comprehensive, accessible design system with embedded documentation that became the foundation for all WP Engine product experiences.
+I led the effort to rebuild Unicorn, not just creating better components, but fundamentally changing how we scaled design across the organisation.
+The result was a comprehensive, accessible design system with embedded documentation that became the foundation for all WP Engine product experiences.

 My Role & Approach

-Team leadership: Managing two designers, reviewing their contributions, and providing design feedback
+Team leadership: managing two designers, running regular syncs, and providing design feedback

-Cross-functional collaboration: Partnering with engineering and product on implementation
+Cross-functional collaboration: triad setup with engineering and product partners throughout

 Understanding the Problem